-The student must submit a Contract for Independent Study at MCDB prior to the beginning of every semester in order to receive credit for their work.
+The student must submit a Contract for Independent Study at MCDB by the first day of classes of every semester in order to receive credit for their work.
 Its purpose is to insure that the student and the faculty sponsor have agreed in detail on the nature of the project, the accomplishments that are expected, the types of reports that must be submitted and the dates when they are due.
 Use this printable version of the contract as a guide before submitting the contract webform (link above).

 Objectives: The faculty member and the student must agree on a project and identify reasonable objectives for the semester.
 For the first semester, the objectives may consist primarily of learning to perform certain types of experiments, interpreting the results and planning additional experiments based on the results.
 For continuing projects, more specific goals should be outlined.
 Because research is unpredictable, the faculty sponsor and the student may agree to alter the project to either follow an unexpected lead or to terminate a nonproductive approach.
 Major changes should be reported in written form to the Coordinator for MCDB Independent Study.